pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--service-account`

 Refers to the service account to be associated with the workload.
-A service account provides an identity for workload object.
+A service account provides an identity for a workload object.

 <details><summary>Example</summary>